MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 > You can turn on or off select features for Azure DevOps Services.
 Preview features become available first on Azure DevOps Services and then become standard features with an update to Azure DevOps Server.
 At some point, the preview feature moves out of preview status and becomes a regular feature of the web portal.

 Some preview features provide access to entire new functionality.
-Others reflect a change to the user interface, but little or no change in functionality.
+Others, such as the New TFVC Page and New Wiki experience, reflect a change to the user interface, but little or no change in functionality.

 ---